camunda/camunda-docs-manual/content/user-guide/data-formats/xml.md

 # Native XML Variable Value

-The native variable value for XML makes it possible to easily parse a XML string and wrap it inside an object without the need to have a class representing the XML.
+The native variable value for XML makes it possible to easily parse an XML string and wrap it inside an object without the need to have a class representing the XML.
 Suppose we want to save the XML inside a process variable for later use, we could do the following inside a JavaDelegate:

 ```java
 public class MyDelegate implements JavaDelegate {